 By the way, this is just one more reason keeping a betta in a plant vase is a really stupid idea.
 Your betta fish needs access to the water surface!

 In the wilds of Southeast Asia, bettas can live for short periods in small puddles where other fish would perish.
 This is because of evolutionary adaptations that allow the species to persevere in times of drought or poor water conditions.

 In other words, they have evolved to take in air, not just rely on the oxygen in the water, so they can survive harsh conditions.

 This makes them the perfect fish to house in a small bowl, or so it seems.
 They can do without the aeration effect of a filter, and survive even if the water gets dirty.

-But think of it like this: You could probably go a month without food if you had to, living on the stored fat in your body.
+This one of the pervasive myths about betta fish.
+Think of it like this: You could probably go a month without food if you had to, living on the stored fat in your body.
 As humans, we have evolved to survive periods of famine by storing fat.